forestdb/forestdb.org/models/2025-problang-comparison-class.md

 var superordinate_params = {mu: 0, sigma: 1};
 ~~~~

-**Possible Height Values & Probabilities**
+**Possible Height Values & Probabilites**
-- Create a list of possible heights that an individual might have
-- Instead of looking at every number, we pick a range and break it into steps (binParam)
-- The range is 3 standard deviations below and above the average.
-We use 3 standard deviations because in a normal curve, most values fall within 3 standard deviations from the mean.
-So, this range covers almost all the realistic heights someone could have.
-- For each possible height, we calculate how likely it is using a normal distribution (Gaussian).
-- The model first gets the log-probability for each height value.
-- We then apply the exponential function to convert those log values into regular probabilities.
-- This results in a probability distribution over all the possible heights we’re considering.
+- The model begins by generating a list of possible height values that an individual might have.
+Rather than considering every real number, it selects a range spanning three standard deviations above and below the mean, capturing nearly all realistic values under a normal distribution, and divides this range into discrete steps, controlled by the binParam setting.
+- For each of these discretized height values, the model calculates the likelihood of occurrence using a Gaussian distribution.
+It first computes the log-probability for each height, then applies the exponential function to convert these into standard probabilities, resulting in a full probability distribution over the possible height values.

 ~~~~